 He is a member of Leixlip GAA club, and his Kildare roots shine through in a love of horse racing. he was an active member of the Horse racing society at Trinity College Dublin from where he graduated in 2016 with a degree in Business, Economics and Social Studies.

-Who else should be on our list for 2019?
+Who should be on our list for 2020?

-We will build a programme of support based on the creation of a network of young leaders that could be of benefit to them throughout their working lives, and to our industry as a whole.
+We are building a programme of support based on the creation of a network of young leaders that could be of benefit to them throughout their working lives, and to our industry as a whole.

 Watch out on Sport for Business for more exciting initiatives in this area.